p2o-lab/polaris-deployment/README.md

 # polaris-deployment
-Different deployment setups for polaris
+Different deployment setups for polaris using docker-compose